brdeleon/brdeleon/README.md

 My passion for numbers and data analysis, combined with my background in paralegal work and research, motivated me to transition into a career in data science.
 I thrive on the challenge of compiling and organizing information from disparate systems to build a comprehensive understanding of complex situations and deliver valuable insights.

-I am excited to continue applying my skills and knowledge to data-focused roles and connect with organizations and professionals who share my passion for leveraging data to drive impactful insights.
+I am excited to connect with organizations and professionals who share my passion for leveraging data to drive impactful insights.

 </br>

 - 🔭 I’m currently working on: [Automated Driving Systems Crash Analysis](https://github.com/brdeleon/Automated_Driving_Systems_crash_analysis/blob/main/ads_crash_analysis.ipynb)

-- 🌱 I’m currently learning: **AWS**
+- 🌱 I’m currently learning: **Graph Theory**

 - 📝 I regularly write articles on: [https://medium.com/@brendadeleon](https://medium.com/@brendadeleon)